germayneng/template-_githubpages/_posts/2017-08-01-K_means_clustering.md

 K Means Clustering is a form of  unsupervised learning algorithm which cluster observations based on the variable similarity.
 Recall, when we talk about unsupervised learning, this means that unlike supervised learning, we are not defining an output given an input.
 Instead, the algorithm will find a pattern with the dataset and return the finding.
 In this case, the algorithm will attempt to group (cluster) datasets together.

+# Algorithm

+The algorithm is a series of iterations following this:

+* step 1: Reassign data points to the cluster whose centroid is closest.
+(For each point x, find the nearest centroid and assign that point to that centroid.)
+* step 2: Calculate new centroid of each cluster.
+(For each cluster, compute new centroid value , which is a mean of all points x that was assigned in cluster in previous step)

+Repeat iteration until convergence/ within cluster variation (sum of squared euclidean distance between data points and its cluster centroids) cannot be reduced.
+$$
+arg \ min \ D(x_{i},c_k)
+$$

 # How does it works?